Lucifer's Hammer

 Lucifer's Hammer is a science fiction post-apocalypse-survival novel by American writers Larry Niven and Jerry Pournelle that was first published in 1977.
 It was nominated for the Hugo Award for Best Novel in 1978.
-Two issues of a planned six-part comic book adaptation were published by Innovation Comics in 1993.

 Plot summary

+The book includes descriptions of the formation of the Solar System, where a Saturn-sized trans-Neptunian planet, referred to solely as "the black giant", is ejected from the central Solar System and ends up in the Oort cloud, where its gravitational influence sends a comet towards the inner Solar System.

-When wealthy amateur astronomer Tim Hamner co-discovers a new comet, named Hamner-Brown for its discoverers, documentary producer Harvey Randall persuades Hamner to have his soap company sponsor a television documentary series on the comet.
+When wealthy amateur astronomer Tim Hamner co-discovers the comet, named Hamner-Brown for its discoverers, documentary producer Harvey Randall persuades Hamner to have his soap company sponsor a television documentary series on the comet.
 Political lobbying by California Senator Arthur Jellison eventually gets a joint Apollo-Soyuz (docking with Skylab B) mission approved to study the comet, dubbed "The Hammer" by the media, which is expected to pass close to the Earth.

 The scientific community assures the public that a collision with Earth is extremely unlikely, but the comet's nucleus breaks apart and the pieces strike parts of Europe, Africa, the Gulf of Mexico, and the Pacific and Atlantic Oceans.
 These result in volcanic eruptions, earthquakes, and tsunamis, destroying major coastal cities around the world, killing billions and initiating a new ice age because of the massive quantities of water and debris flung into the atmosphere.

 Immediately after the strike, China, anticipating that the Soviet Union will become too cold for its people and must therefore invade its neighbor, launches a preemptive nuclear attack on its neighbor.
 The Soviets retaliate with their own nuclear missiles, reassuring the US that it is not the target.